 I joined the university in 2012 as a lecturer in Creative Writing.
 I am a novelist, radio dramatist and short story writer.
-My latest novel, To Capture What We Cannot Keep will be published in 2016 in the US and 2017 in the UK and elsewhere.
+My latest novel, To Capture What We Cannot Keep was published in 2016 in the US and 2017 in the UK and elsewhere.
 The Luminous Life of Lilly Aphrodite (2008) was translated into eight languages, was a Richard and Judy pick and was short-listed for several awards.
 Pyrates Boy (2013), a novel for children, was shortlisted for the SBT Children's Book Award 2015 and My Invisible Sister (2010) was made into a movie for TV by Disney in 2015.
 I also write radio plays and adaptations for BBC Radio 4 including The Ice Wife (2015) and The Ferryman's Apprentice (2017).

 I began my career as a journalist for publications such Sunday Herald and The Guardian,writing on the arts and culture.
 I was writer-in-residence at Tramway, (2011-2012) and launched and edited their digital Literary magazine, Algebra. (link http://www.tramwayalgebra.com/).